⚠ Dieser Inhalt ist leider nicht auf Deutsch verfügbar.

 Our solution: Rendering into Custom Elements markup

 We figured that in order to reach the mentioned goals, we can use a soft approach to decoupled Drupal in order to keep more of Drupal's features available.
 The basic idea is that Drupal keeps rendering pages by providing the main page content as custom elements (markup).
-Then, this simplified markup can be picked up by client-side frameworks like Vue.js to handle rendering the elements client-side.
+Then, this simplified markup can be picked up by client-side frameworks like Nuxt.js to handle rendering the elements client-side.

 An example of custom element would be the following markup for a Twitter paragraph: